Javanese language: Old Javanese

 The earliest attested form of Old Javanese can be found on the Sukabumi inscription at Kediri regency, East Java which dates from 804 CE.
 Between the 8th and the 15th century, this form of Javanese flourished in the island of Java.
 Old Javanese is commonly written in the form of verses.
 This language variety is also called kawi or 'of poets, poetical's, although this term could also be used to refer to the archaic elements of New Javanese literature.
 The writing system used to write Old Javanese is a descendant of the Pallava script from India.
-Almost half of the entire vocabularies found in Old Javanese literature are Sanskrit loanwords, although Old Javanese also borrowed terms from other languages in the Maritime Southeast Asia.
+Almost half of the entire vocabularies found in Old Javanese literature are Sanskrit loanwords, although Old Javanese also borrowed terms from other languages in Maritime Southeast Asia.

 The form of Old Javanese found in several texts from 14th century onward (mostly written in Bali) is sometimes referred to as "Middle Javanese".
 Both Old and Middle Javanese written forms have not been widely used in Java since early 16th century.
 However, Old Javanese works and poetic tradition continue to be preserved in the Javanese-influenced Bali, and the variety is also used for religious purposes.